The Information We Collect

 Processing data is necessary to address any of the above situations.

-Processing is also necessary to enable us to lawfully conduct business, for instance, to allow us act as agents for the Revenue Commissioners.
+Processing is also necessary to enable us to lawfully conduct business, for instance, to allow us to act as agents for the Revenue Commissioners.

 Contact information for the Data Controller

 You can contact us at any time to Request access to information we hold about you, correct any information that we hold about you, delete information we have about you.